 The online world has become synonymous with the real world.
 For modern businesses to thrive, online reputation management is an essential task.

 Pressfarm is a great and affordable tool that helps you contact various media outlets to write about your startup.
-Pressfarm has a database of over 50k journalists with all their contact information.
+Pressfarm has a database of over 1 million journalists with all their contact information.
 There are a few packages to choose from depending on the type of services that you require; the Starter plan at $90 one-time charge, the Launch plan at $180 one-time charge, and the Campaign plan at $480 one-time charge.
-They are focused on creating awareness to your brand, building your credibility, and increasing your reach.
+They focused on creating awareness to your brand, building your credibility, and increasing your reach.